The error code 0x800700005 sure is one of the most disturbing error messages regarding the Windows Store platform in Windows 10.

-The error code “0x800700005” sure is one of the most disturbing error messages regarding the Windows Store platform in Windows 10, Windows 8.1.
-The good news is that we have managed to find a few fixes for this issue.
-Follow the tutorial below and you will successfully install your apps in the shortest time possible on your Windows 10, Windows 8.1 computer.
+The good news is that there are a few things that you can do to bypass this issue.
+Simply follow the tutorial below and you will successfully install your apps in the shortest time possible on your Windows 10 PC.

 1. Make sure you’ve got the correct permissions